All Episodes

 That's pretty interesting.

-Of course, this all takes place under the watchful eye of this corrupt presidential debate commission run by former one-time Clinton press secretary Mike McCurry, who somehow couldn't make sure that Donald Trump's mic worked at the first debate.
+Of course, this all takes place under the watchful eye of this corrupt presidential debate commission run by former, one-time Clinton press secretary Mike McCurry, who somehow couldn't make sure that Donald Trump's mic worked at the first debate.

-Anyway, if there's any evidence that Trump is walking into a setup, you know, I mean, what what good is it?
+Anyway, if there's any evidence that Trump is walking into a setup, you know, I mean, what good is it?

-Oh, my tr my mic isn't working.
+Oh, my mic isn't working.

 What good is it to say that after?